An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

-To evaluate the performance of PH, we implemented a baseline algorithm that applies the integrated approach and runs the MIP solver once for each subproblem on a single thread.
-The BA starts from a feasible solution that constructs all candidate lines and, at the end of its execution, selects the best among two solutions, i.e., $\beta$-intersection and union, created in a similar fashion as described for the PH procedure.
-PH executes multiple iterations with a time limit ($tl$) of 5 minutes for systems with up to 9000 buses and 10 minutes for larger systems.
-The overall time limit for PH is 2 hours.
-For BA, the time limit is set to 1 hour for all systems.
-Due to the relation between threads-scenarios (see Section \ref{sec:param_tuning}), BA also runs for 2 hours.
-The results are summarized in Table \ref{tab:results_sto}.
+To evaluate the performance of PH \blue{combined with the IA heuristic (PH$_{\text{IA}}$)}, we implemented a baseline algorithm that applies the integrated approach \blue{(BA$_{\text{IA}}$)} once for each subproblem on a single thread.
+The BA\blue{$_{\text{IA}}$ framework} starts from \blue{the} feasible solution \blue{in which} all candidate lines \blue{are constructed} and, at the end of its execution, selects the best \blue{of} two solutions, i.e., $\beta$-intersection and union, created in a similar fashion as described for the PH procedure. \blue {The} PH\blue{$_{\text{IA}}$} \blue{approach} executes multiple iterations with a time limit ($tl$) of 5 minutes for systems with up to 9000 buses and 10 minutes for larger systems.
+The overall time limit for PH\blue{$_{\text{IA}}$} is 2 hours.
+For BA\blue{$_{\text{IA}}$}, the time limit is set to 1 hour for all systems.
+Due to the relation between \blue{hardware} threads \blue{and} scenarios (see Section \ref{sec:param_tuning}), BA\blue{$_{\text{IA}}$} also runs for 2 hours. \blue{Furthermore, we also implemented an alternative version of the PH algorithm that employs the MIP solver on the subproblems (PH$_{\text{MIP-TEP}}$) and adopts the same parameters as PH$_{\text{IA}}$.} The results are summarized in Table \ref{tab:results_sto}. \blue{Here, ``Imp (\%)'' is computed as in the deterministic setting, but considering the procedures BA$_{\text{IA}}$ and PH$_{\text{IA}}$.}

-PH outperformed BA for all systems, with an average improvement of $16.23\%$.
-The gaps decrease from $-4.68\%$ on \texttt{wpk3012} to $-67.51\%$ on \texttt{cats8870}, and start increasing for the remaining systems, possibly due to the time limit.
-For system \texttt{cats8870}, in particular, the BA execution returned infeasible solutions.
-Hence, the best feasible solution considered builds all candidates.
-In contrast, PH managed to improve the solution cost on multiple iterations.
-These results attest the performance of our approach for the stochastic instances.
+\blue{Table \ref{tab:results_sto} shows that, similarly to the deterministic systems, the MIP solver (here embedded within the PH algorithm) enhanced warm-start solutions in the PH$_{\text{MIP-TEP}}$ setting.
+However, the average cost decrease was minor compared to that achieved by PH$_{\text{IA}}$.
+Specifically, PH$_{\text{IA}}$ improved the incumbent solution in 60.66\% of its iterations on average.
+In contrast, PH$_{\text{MIP-TEP}}$ succeeded in 15.40\% of its iterations, which further demonstrates the impact of the integrated approach.
+In fact, incorporating our IA into the BA significantly enhanced the initial solutions compared to the more elaborate PH$_{\text{MIP-TEP}}$ approach.
+Moreover, the hybrid PH$_{\text{IA}}$ framework further increased robustness and effectiveness in producing high-quality solutions compared to BA$_{\text{IA}}$.
+In this case, PH$_{\text{IA}}$ achieved a 5.28\% improvement.
+These results confirm the effectiveness of both the IA heuristic and the PH algorithm for the stochastic instances.}